espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

           * RTS
           * CTS

-  **Note** 1: Connection between individual pins of the ESP board and the PC is already established internally on the ESP board.
+  **Note** 1: Connection between individual pins of the {IDF_TARGET_NAME} board and the PC is already established internally on the {IDF_TARGET_NAME} board.
 You only need to provide USB cable between the board and PC.

   **Note** 2: Connection between CTS/RTS is optional, depending on whether you want to use hardware flow control.